Natarajasana (Dancer Pose)

 If the legs can’t be raised high up due to less flexibility at the lower back and arms, one could use a yoga strap to wrap it around the ankle and draw the leg towards you by picking the strap upwards.
 But make sure this is done with the guidance of a teacher.

-If the hips are not flexible enough, one could start the practice by bringing the foot into your elbow, twisting the lower back a bit, and then raise the leg supporting it within this elbow and begin to practice remaining here for a few breaths to gain more confidence with the full twist of the hip.
+If the hips are not flexible enough, one could start the practice by bringing the foot into your elbow, twisting the lower back a bit, and then raising the leg supporting it within this elbow and begin to practice remaining here for a few breaths to gain more confidence with the full twist of the hip.

-For a better stretch one could place the shin that is bent, against the wall to get a better grip of the toes to go into the pose.
+For a better stretch, one could place the shin that is bent, against the wall to get a better grip of the toes to go into the pose.

-This pose as such has very few contraindications, meaning, as it requires tremendous flexibility to take the thighs upwards bringing it parallel to the floor, it is generally only practiced if one has strong leg and strong lower back.
+This pose as such has very few contraindications, meaning, as it requires tremendous flexibility to take the thighs upwards bringing it parallel to the floor, it is generally only practiced if one has strong legs and a strong lower back.
 So to be avoided by anyone having injury anywhere in the body.

 Someone with carpal tunnel syndrome should avoid this pose as the wrists are twisted to grab the toes to help bring the leg high.